rgambord/c99-doc/doc/sections/6/8/4/index.rst

 .. _9899_6.8.4p2:

+.. container:: snum

+   :ref:`2 <9899_6.8.4p2>`

-:ref:`2 <9899_6.8.4p2>` A selection statement selects among a set of statements depending on the value of a controlling expression.
+A selection statement selects among a set of statements depending on the value of a controlling expression.

 .. _9899_6.8.4p3:

+.. container:: snum

+   :ref:`3 <9899_6.8.4p3>`

-:ref:`3 <9899_6.8.4p3>` A selection statement is a block whose scope is a strict subset of the scope of its enclosing block.
+A selection statement is a block whose scope is a strict subset of the scope of its enclosing block.
 Each associated substatement is also a block whose scope is a strict subset of the scope of the selection statement.